K-PaaS/application-platform-guide-eng/user_guide/development_application/php.md

 ### <div id='2.3.7'> 2.3.7.
 Connect MongoDB

-Use the mongo library added in Extenstion.
+Use the mongo library added in Extension.
 However, there is a problem with user authentication with the current mongo library. the library's bug should be fixed.
 In this guide, we inevitably accessed MongoDB's Root account and implemented the example.
-(위치 :api/mongodb_view.php)
+(위치:api/mongodb_view.php)

 1. Access to Mongodbl.
 Use the uri information brought from environment settings.
 2.